INSA-GEI/insa-nxpcup/README.md

-# insa-alamak
+# insa-nxpcup

-Repository for INSA NXP cup Team 1 : C0R3 DUMP.
+Repository for INSA NXP cup : C0R3 DUMP.
 Its current members are Alex, Valentin and Vincent As of today, this repo is used by INSA's three teams.

 # Where do I find/place the source code ?